Research has shown that pets are good for

 confusion or tears, with no prejudice against creed,

-colour, religion or politics, these Therapy Dogs calm the
+color, religion or politics, these Therapy Dogs calm the

 anxious, cheer the lonely, distract the pain-ridden and comfort the